vtex/faststore/README.md

 We provide a base setup for both platforms so you can easily add them to your CI/CD platform.

 ## Docs
-We are still missing many docs and guides, however some of them are available at the `docs` folder.
+We are still missing many docs and guides, however some of them are available in the `docs` folder.
 Available docs are:

 - **Architecture**: learn more about this project's architecture
 - **Component**: learn how to develop a reusable component